shermanlo77/cptimeseries/README.md

 * Copyright (c) 2020 Sherman Lo
 * MIT LICENSE

 Concept code for predicting precipitation using model fields (temperature, geopotential, wind velocity, etc.) as predictors for sub-areas across the British Isle.
-A Bayesian inference was used to quantify uncertainity in the forecasting.
+A Bayesian inference was used to quantify uncertainty in the forecasting.

+The documentation is designed for Linux users only.

 Please see LICENCE for further information on how you can use and modify this repository for your own purpose.

 ![A time series forecast in bold with 1 sigma error as a shaded area](frontcover.png)

-Keywords: *Compound Poisson, MCMC sampling, downscale, time series, Gaussian process, downscaling, precipitation, weather forecasting*
+Keywords: *Compound Poisson, MCMC sampling, time series, downscale, downscaling, precipitation, weather forecasting*

 ## Requirements (Python 3, Linux Recommended)
 * At least 16 GB of RAM